cityofaustin/vision-zero/api/README.md

 ## Local usage

 You can start the API using either the project wide `docker compose` file with `docker compose up cr3-user-api` or if you prefer, you can use the `docker compose` stack that is concerned only with part of the stack as found in the `api` directory.
 Use whichever is best for your development needs.

+Both docker compose files enable local development by:
+- mounting your local `/api` directory into the container
+- use the `--debug` command so that the web server restarts when it detetcs code changes

 Additionally, you can use the `vision-zero` orchestration tool to `vision-zero api-up` and `vision-zero api-down` to start and stop the API.

 ## Configuration